 For those who get things done.

-Razor-sharp thermal images in megapixel quality, thanks to really high infrared resolution for checking the smallest components, and professional solutions such as:
+Sharp-focus thermal images in megapixel quality, thanks to highest infrared resolution for testing the smallest components, and professional solutions such as:

 A comparison of all Testo’s thermal imagers